Foroughmo/CogniEdu/README.md

 *Recommended questions are provided and is hidden once the student asks Ed questions*

 # **🤔 Technical Challenges** <a name="Technical-Challenges"></a>
+#### 1. AI Hallucinations:
+AI systems can produce hallucinations, generation misleading or incorrect information.
+In order to reduce hallucinations, we provided specific prompts, clear constraints, and relevant data sources to curate Ed's responses.
+#### 2. Privacy Concerns:
+Students provide student data from their emails, Google Calendar, and Google Classroom that need safeguarding.
+#### 3. Limited Training Data:
+Limited data given reliance on student data.
+We utilized generative AI (Chatgpt) to create synthetic data to test out our chatbot.
+#### 4. Agentic System Run Time:
+Increase Complexity affects run time.
+#### 5. Agentic System Tool Selection:
+Implementing the correct logic for the agent to chose the right tool based on context.
+#### 6. LLM Inconsistency:
+LLM responses can be random or inconsistent.

 # **🤝🏻 CogniEdu's Market Presence and Opportunities** <a name="Market-Presence-and-Opportunities"></a>